Testing Management: What It Really Means to Lead Quality

 • The registration process needs to be smooth and quick.
 If there are multiple login options available — such as email, social media accounts, Apple or Google ID — they all need to be verified for correctness and also checked to prevent account abuse.

 • Streaming viewers are known to share the same account among multiple users.
-Some streaming plans allow a certain number of screens to use the same account, in which case, the team needs to check whether the number of screens cannot be exceeded.
+Some streaming plans allow a certain number of screens to use the same account, in which case, the team needs to check whether the number of screens can be exceeded.
 If the platform prohibits account sharing, the QAs need to make sure that the users are not circumventing the requirement.

 • If the service allows users to create multiple accounts — for example, separate accounts for the parents and for the children — it’s important to make sure that only one account has administrator privileges, such as restricting access to certain types of content to one or more accounts.